 - You might have picked-up the fear of Obesity due to losing a close relative to an eating related illness.

-There is no scientific evidence that Obesophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Although phobias are often described as ‘disorders’, there is no valid scientific evidence that Obesophobia is the result of any kind of biological fault or chemical imbalance as proposed in the biomedical models of mental illness.

-On the contrary, Obesophobia is much more likely to be the result of the sufferers subjective evaluation of what happened to them in the past and is therefore a psychosocial phenomenon.
+On the contrary, Obesophobia is much more likely to be the result of your own, subjective evaluation (what you think your experiences mean) of what happened to you and is therefore better described as a psychosocial symptom.

 Obesophobia Symptoms & Behaviours

 All phobias, including Obesophobia, create feelings of anxiety because phobic objects or situations are always perceived as a threat.

 Consequently, the symptoms of Obesophobia are both specific and generic and may include:

 - Avoiding over-eating or struggling to control your eating.